 A chapel/room can be set up and a Monstrance is placed on an Altar.
 In some parishes, an exposition-Monstrance is secured behind unbreakable plexiglass with closing wooden Tabernacle-like doors in an adoration chapel.
 The pastor can teach people the value of prayer and adoration and invite and encourage them to visit the chapel.
-Schedule adorers to cover hours.
+Have an Adoration Invitation Sign-up Weekend to schedule adorers to cover hours.
 Keep the chapel open for people to come and adore whenever they want.
 When the chapel is open, visitors can drop in to pray at any time that suits their schedule.

 Here are some photos of a parish chapel in Ontario, Canada with wooden doors covering a secured Monstrance:

 In this photo, the doors have been closed since no adorer is present: